Energy Efficiency

 Efficient Industrial Systems

-Next-generation manufacturing has the potential to strengthen the economy while minimizing environmental impacts.
-We conduct decision analysis support and develop analytical tools designed to enable the identification, development and deployment of technologies and strategies that have the potential to:
+Next-generation manufacturing has the potential to strengthen the economy.
+We conduct decision analysis support and develop analytical tools designed to enable the identification, development and adoption of technologies and strategies that have the potential to:

 Examples of ongoing projects include strategic analysis support for U.S. Department of Energy’s Advanced Manufacturing Office, development and maintenance of the Lifecycle Industry GreenHouse gas, Technology and Energy through the Use Phase (LIGHTEnUP) tool, scenario analysis modeling of emerging water desalination technologies, and energy use modeling for the U.S. data center sector.